raguay/ModalFileManager-NWjs/README.md

 ## Current Feature Set

 - Dual pane file manager with vim style model hotkeys for navigation and action launching.
-- Command bar for executing commands (`:` in any mode or `<ctrl>p` in normal mode).
+- Command Prompt for executing commands (`:` in any mode or `<ctrl>p` in normal mode).
 - Fully extendable with extensions using the extensions API
 - Fully extendable to alternate file systems
-- Fully theme-able
+- Fully theme-able.
+Theme manager in the development.
 - A file details side panel can be shown to overlay the panel not currently focused (`toggleExtraPanel` command).
 It shows video previews and stats with the ffmpeg programs installed.
 - Themes and extensions are explorable and downloadable from GitHub inside the program.
 - Hot keys are programmable
 - A number before a hot key runs it's associated command that many times (ex: `5j` will move the cursor 5 entries down the list).
 - Watches for changes in the current directory and updates accordingly.
 - Changing directories in the Directory Bar (normal mode `q`) shows a list of matching entries from history and then below the current directory.
-- File editor is configurable by the `~/.myeditorchoice` file (see `Editing Files` below)
+- File editor is configurable by the `~/.myeditorchoice` file (see `Editing Files` below).
+Otherwise, the system editor for the file type will be used.
 - Integrated with ScriptPad - another project of mine coming soon!
 - Quick Search - a input to type text so that any entry at that level is removed that doesn't have that text in it.
 Just refresh the pane to get back to normal.
 I think of it as a quick filter more than a quic search.
 - Toggle System files/folders visibility
+- Optionally deletes to the OS's trashcan (external program has to be installed)
+- Change the environment used to execute external programs using the `Show Preferences` Command Prompt command.

 ## Installation

 These directions currently work for the macOS.
 I haven't tested for finished the Linux or Windows installation.
+All external programs should be installed before first running the Modal File Manager.
+Otherwise, you will have to modify the path used to execute external programs to find them.

 I have a run script made with [Mask](https://github.com/jakedeichert/mask) and [Node.js](https://nodejs.org/en/).
 You have to put a copy of [NW.js](https://nwjs.io/) in the 'misc' directory as `nwjs.app`.
 Or, you can change the script.
 I'm assuming you aren't changing the script in the following.